I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 the pedal to the rear of the car.
 The cable comes out right beside the transaxle.
 I have not been able

 to find a good mounting point for the Evnetics Pot.
-I though I found a good location and made a plate
+I thought I found a good location and made a plate

 to mount on the bottom of the sheet metal above the transaxle.
 There are two good cross members that I